Sign In / Sign Out

 When submitting the documents, please type the name of the award and student’s last name in the subject line heading.
 For example: Completion Fellowship – Smith

-Once all documents have been submitted, please allow 72 hours for document review and confirmation email from the graduate education office.
+Once all documents have been submitted, please allow 72 hours for document review and confirmation email from the graduate college office.
 If, after 72 hours, you have not received an email confirmation of nomination, please telephone 480-965-3530.

 Each fellow is personally responsible for individual taxes related to this award.
 Additional information regarding tax issues related to awards can be found at tax considerations.
 Specific questions should be directed to a tax advisor or contact the ASU Financial Aid and Scholarship Services.